krombel/matrix-register-bot/README.md

 # matrix-register-bot

-This bot provides a two-step-registration for matrix.
+This bot provides a two-step-registration for matrix ([synapse](https://github.com/matrix-org/synapse)).

 This is done in several steps:
-- potential new user registers on a bot-provided side
+- potential new user registers on a bot-provided site
+- user has to verify its mail address
 - bot sends a message to predefined room with a registration notification.
 - users in that room now can approve or decline the registration.
 - When approved
-  - the bot creates credentials
+  - the bot creates short time credentials
   - sends them to the user
-  - stores them encrypted in own database
+  - stores them encrypted in own databas or uses that as initial password for registration
-  - provides that credentials to [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth#integrate) which has to be configured to query login.php

-2nd step: Implement the other apis to integrade [mxisd](https://github.com/kamax-io/mxisd/blob/master/docs/backends/rest.md)

-This bot takes care for user accounts.
-So it stores the credentials itself and provides ways to access them via matrix-synapse-rest-auth or mxisd.
+To configure synapse so that the users can login that were created via this bot you can either
+- set `operationMode=synapse` so the bot uses the register api to push the new users to synapse or
+- integrate it via [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth#integrate) by configuring your system to point at `internal/login.php`.

+When using `operationMode=local` you can have the following benefits (some require [mxisd](https://github.com/kamax-io/mxisd/blob/master/docs/backends/rest.md))
+- Automatically set the display name based on first and last name on first login
+- Use the 3PID lookup for other users (only email)
+- Search for users that you have not seen yet

 ## How to install

 - Copy `config.sample.php` to `config.php` and configure the bot as you can find there
-- Configure your webserver to publish the folder `public`.
+- Configure your webserver to have the folder `public` accessible via web.
-  The folder `internal` contains files that can be accessed by mxisd or matrix-synapse-rest-auth or else via a reverse proxy
+  The folder `internal` contains files that only provide API access.
+They can be accessed by mxisd or matrix-synapse-rest-auth
 - To integrate with [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth):
   - `/_matrix-internal/identity/v1/check_credentials` should map to `internal/login.php`
-- To integrate with [mxisd](https://github.com/kamax-io/mxisd): Have a look at [the docs](https://github.com/kamax-io/mxisd/blob/master/docs/backends/rest.md) and apply as follows:
+- To integrate with [mxisd](https://github.com/kamax-io/mxisd): Have a look at [the docs of mxisd](https://github.com/kamax-io/mxisd/blob/master/docs/backends/rest.md) and apply as follows:

 | Key                            | file which handles that       | Description                                          |